wcm-io/wcm-io-wcm/parsys/src/site/markdown/usage.md

 * **wcmio:parsysParagraphElement**: Sets the element name to be used for the element wrapping each paragraph component.
 Defaults to decoration tag name of the component.

+* **wcmio:parsysParagraphNoDecorationWcmMode**: Can be set to a list of WCM modes.
+When one of the given WCM modes is active, the decoration tag for the paragraph items is not rendered.

 * **wcmio:parsysWrapperElement**: Sets the element name to be used for the element wrapping the whole paragraph system.
 If not set no wrapping element is generated for the paragraph system.

 * **wcmio:parsysWrapperCss**: Defines custom CSS classes to be set on the wrapper element.